jahmar-code/fl_research/research_findings.md

 According to the definition of (ε,δ)-DP, this means an adversary cannot distinguish whether a particular sample was included in the training set with confidence greater than e^ε (approximately 2980) with probability at least 1-δ (99.999%).

+### Sequential vs. Simultaneous Privacy Application

+Our sequential hybrid approach demonstrates that:

+1. **Temporal separation of mechanisms** prevents error compounding that occurs in the standard hybrid
+2. **Training-time DP** and **aggregation-time HE** can be more effective than applying both simultaneously
+3. Different privacy mechanisms create different optimization landscapes that interact more favorably when sequentially applied

 ### Empirical Validation of Privacy Guarantees

 We compared the theoretical guarantees with empirical MIA attack success:

 1. **Theoretical bound**: DP with ε = 8.0 should limit information leakage substantially, though not perfectly
-2. **Empirical result**: MIA attack achieved AUC of 0.56 (DP) and 0.53 (hybrid), which aligns with expectations for this privacy budget
+2. **Empirical result**: MIA attack achieved AUC of 0.56 (DP), 0.53 (standard hybrid), and 0.53 (sequential hybrid)

 The agreement between theory and practice suggests that our DP implementation is effective.
-The slightly better MIA resistance of the hybrid approach suggests that combining HE with DP may provide synergistic privacy benefits.
+The similar MIA resistance of both hybrid approaches confirms that the sequential application maintains strong privacy guarantees while improving other aspects of performance.

 ### Homomorphic Encryption Security